juanbrny/spring-petclinic/readme.md

 ![Output](https://github.com/juanbrny/spring-petclinic/blob/main/doc/blob/jenkins4.png?raw=true)

-Once finished we can check the result and we can see how the container has been pushed to the container registry:
+Once finished we can analyze the result and see how the container has been pushed to the container registry:

 ![Result](https://github.com/juanbrny/spring-petclinic/blob/main/doc/blob/jenkins5.png?raw=true)

-As a final check we will go to our container registry to double check the new image is published.
+Final step, go to our container registry to double check the new image is published.

 ![Registry](https://github.com/juanbrny/spring-petclinic/blob/main/doc/blob/jfrog6.png?raw=true)